2003 Atlantic hurricane season: Tropical Storm Odette

-Odette was a rare December tropical storm, the first since Hurricane Lili in 1984, that formed on December 4 in the southwest Caribbean Sea.
-It became the second December tropical storm on record to form in the Caribbean Sea, after a hurricane in 1822.
-Odette strengthened and made landfall near Cabo Falso in the Dominican Republic on December 6 as a moderately strong tropical storm.
-A day later, Odette became extratropical, and eventually merged with a cold front.
+A low-pressure area formed within a frontal zone on December 1 near Panama.
+The low separated from the frontal zone and organized into a tropical depression on December 4 about 345 mi (555 km) south of Kingston, Jamaica.
+The depression quickly intensified into Tropical Storm Odette, the first in December since Hurricane Lili in 1984 and only the second on record to form that month in the Caribbean, after a hurricane in 1822.
+Odette strengthened, with its minimum pressure decreasing to 993 mbar on December 5 and its winds increasing to 65 mph (100 km/h) on the following day.
+The storm landfall near Cabo Falso in the Dominican Republic on December 6 after weakening slightly.
+A day later, Odette entered the Atlantic and became extratropical about 220 mi north of Hispaniola, and eventually merged with a cold front.

+The early stage of Odette and its precursor brought rainfall to Colombia, Costa Rica, Jamaica, Nicaragua, and Panama.
 Eight deaths were directly attributed to this tropical storm in the Dominican Republic due to mudslides or flash flooding.
 In addition, two deaths were indirectly caused by the storm.
-Approximately 35% of the nation's banana crop was destroyed.
-Light to moderate rainfall was reported in Puerto Rico.
+Approximately 35% of the nation's banana crop was lost, while the storm also damaged approximately 60,000 homes and destroyed 34 others.
+Crop damage alone totaled about $8 million.
+Floodwaters washed away at least two bridges and mudslides covered several roads.
+Light to moderate rainfall was reported in Puerto Rico and the United States Virgin Islands.

 Tropical Storm Peter

-By December 5, an extratropical cyclone developed and was moving southward, isolated from the westerlies.
+On December 2, an extratropical cyclone developed in the eastern Atlantic.
+It moved southward, isolated from the westerlies.
 Convection developed near the center, and the system organized into a subtropical storm late on December 7, about 835 mi south-southwest of the Azores.
 The system moved southwestward over warmer waters, and deep convection continued to organize over the center.
 Banding features also increased, and the National Hurricane Center declared the system as Tropical Storm Peter on December 9, about 980 mi northwest of the Cape Verde islands.
-With the development of Peter and Odette, 2003 became the first year since 1887 that two storms were active in the month of December.

 Initially, the National Hurricane Center did not anticipate strengthening; however, Peter intensified to winds of 70 mph late on December 9, after an eye feature developed.
-Usually that would indicate hurricane intensity, but as the eye was short-lived, Peter remained a tropical storm.
 It turned northward ahead of the same frontal system that absorbed Tropical Storm Odette, and the combination of strong upper-level winds and cooler water temperatures caused quick weakening.
 By December 10, Peter degenerated into a tropical depression, and after turning northeastward it was absorbed by the cold front the next day.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2003.
-This is the same list used for the 1997 season.
+This is the same list used for the 1997 season as no names were retired from that year.
 Storms were named Larry, Mindy, Nicholas, Odette, and Peter for the first time in 2003.